CDOTAD/SketchyDatabase/README.md

-  ├── photo-train               # the training set of photos ├── sketch-triplet-train      # the training set of sketches ├── photo-test                # the testing set of photos ├── sketch-triplet-test       # the training set of sketches
+  ├── photo-train               # the training set of photos ├── sketch-triplet-train      # the training set of sketches ├── photo-test                # the testing set of photos ├── sketch-triplet-test       # the testing set of sketches
 ```

 # Testing Result